-In this guide we’ll look at the best torque wrench for the UK market.
+In this guide we’ll look at the best torque wrenches for the UK market.

 We’ve compared build quality, performance, design and cost